HL7/fhircast-docs/input/pagecontent/3-6-3-DiagnosticReport-update.md

 #### Supported Update Request Methods

 Each `entry` in the `updates` Bundle resource SHALL contain one of the below `method` values in an entry's `request` attribute.
 No resource SHALL appear multiple times in the `updates` Bundle.
-One and only one `Bundle` SHALL be present in a `DiagnosticReport-update` request.
+One and only one [transaction `Bundle`](https://www.hl7.org/fhir/http.html#transaction) SHALL be present in a `DiagnosticReport-update` request.

 {:.grid}
 Request Method | Operation